Skip to content

 Options consist of option names, followed by optional space or tab

-characters, an optional plus or minus sign and an equal signs and
+characters, an optional plus or minus sign and an equal sign

 characters, an optional plus or minus sign and an equal sign and